Purpose of Georgia Council of the Blind

 What’s happening at GCB?

-1. This happen to you too...**Click here for the detailss.
+1. Let's Talk GCB is back**Click here for the detailss.

 2. 2nd Vice President Fred McDade is also our Chaplain.
 If you need a word of prayer or just spiritual comfort please feel free to contact him at 706.278.4084.

 3. GCB Digest - Please submit your articles to Editor Casey Owens email: email@example.com or Assistant Editor, Suzanne Jackson email: Bartownsuzanne2@gmail.com